DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

     - Today, tab+; comments are stripped in layout.ini but not in PKL .ini.
 Make this consistent?
     - Important: Leave escaped semicolon (`;) alone, even after whitespace!
 And document the need for escaping it!
 	- Probably not a big deal.
 It works well enough as it is.

-* Would it be useful to make single-key images so that they may be remapped?
-    - No, too many glyphs would be needed for dead key images!
-    - Also, not sure whether rendering would be smooth enough.

 INFO: Some documentation notes